typedb/typedb-docs/08-schema/01-concepts.md

 </div>

 ### Undefine a relationship
-Given the dependent nature of relationships, before undefining the relationship itself, we must first undefine the association of its roles with the relationship itself and their roleplayers.
+Given the dependent nature of relationships, before undefining the relationship itself, we must first undefine the association of its roles with the relationship as well as the association of the roleplayers with the roles.
 Given an `employment` relationship, we would undefine it as shown below.

 <div class="tabs dark">